poshan-p/tcpip/README.md

 - **VLAN Support:** Create and manage VLANs for network segmentation.
 - **Loopback Address:** Assign loopback addresses to nodes for local testing.

+## Topology Customization

+In the topology/topology.go file, you can create your own topology.
+Use the created topology in the `cmd/commands.go` file by calling the function you created to replace the variable `topology` with the returned topology.

 ## Future Development

 This simulation is a work in progress, and more features will be added in the future.